Removing paint from wood/wooden furniture

 How to remove paint from wood without a sander or a

 While the methods above are reasonably effective, sometimes using a chemical stripper is necessary, like the surface has a lot of nooks and crannies.
 Or have loads of old paint layers.
-Or you simply don’t own either a
+Or you simply don’t own either a heat gun or a sander.
+It’s also a way to go with lead paint removal.

 Removing paint using a chemical stripper